Grossmont High School Advanced Placement and College Preparatory US History

 “White Servitude”

 In his seminal work, historian Richard Hofstadter explores American society and indentured servitude at 1750.
+Below, an exerpt from Eyewitness and Others: Readings in American History, Volume 1.

-William Byrd's Secret Diary
+William Byrd II's Secret Diary

 "What follows are selected entries from the diary of William Byrd, a gentleman from Virginia who is representative of the southern landed aristocracy.
 Byrd's diary was kept in a secret shorthand and discovered only in the twentieth century.
 It provides insight into the mind of a southern gentleman.
 Byrd's diary also lets us see the daily schedule and the thoughts of a gentleman.
 Byrd committed to his diary some of his most private thoughts and actions."
 Click below.

-From the National Humanities Center Resource Toolbox
+From the National Humanities Center Resource Toolbox |

 Colonial Society and Dress

-Dressing the Part
+Dressing the Part for Real

-What is happening in New England?
+What is happening in New

 There is a mystery afoot!
 Big changes are occuring in New England, as the region leaves the 17th century and enters the 18th.
 Can you use the clues to determine what is happening?
 Read the document clues provided, try and link this evidence, and explain the changes you see taking place.
 Click below to explore the changes occuring in New England and Boston as the 17th century turns to the 18th.